3 INSIGHTS FROM ME

-Have you ever wondered where the best places to save money for and spend money in retirement are?
-Is it better to save to a tax-deferred or a tax-free account while saving for retirement?
+Have you ever wondered where the best places to save and spend money in retirement are?
+Is it better to save to a tax-deferred or tax-free account while saving for retirement?
 And is it better to spend from tax-free accounts during retirement?
 I get it.
-It can be confusing, but as always it depends!
-In this case it depends on your current and future tax rates.
-Whether you are saving for or spending in retirement, tax rates matter a great deal.
+It can be confusing, but as always, it depends!
+In this case, it depends on your current and future tax rates.
+Whether you are saving for or spending in retirement, tax rates matter greatly.
 That's because retirement savings accounts have different tax treatments that impact how much you'll pay in taxes now and later in retirement.
 While there are no hard and fast rules to determine the best places to save for and spend in retirement (as each person’s situation is different and future tax rates are almost impossible to predict), here are four general guidelines worth considering.

 Guideline #2: Save to tax-deferred accounts.
 When current tax rates are projected to exceed future tax rates, saving to tax-deferred accounts should be prioritized to get the deduction, reduce taxable income, and pay a lower tax rate at withdrawal.
-Should tax rates rise, however, future withdrawals will be subject to more tax.
+However, future withdrawals will be subject to more tax if tax rates rise.

 Guideline #3: Save to tax-free accounts.
 When future tax rates are projected to exceed current tax rates, prioritize saving to tax-free accounts that accumulate tax-free and permit tax-free withdrawals when tax rates may be higher.
 It should be noted when current and future tax rates are estimated to be the same, saving to a tax-deferred or a tax-free account doesn’t matter from an after-tax amount standpoint.

 Guideline #4: Convert taxes when in a lower tax bracket.
-Prioritize converting tax-deferred savings like IRAs, 401(k)s and 403(b) accounts to Roth IRAs when current tax rates are lower than what's expected in the future.
-Paying the conversion tax at lower rates will reduce taxes and hedge against future tax rate increases as withdrawals from Roth IRAs come out tax free.
+Prioritize converting tax-deferred savings like IRAs, 401(k)s, and 403(b) accounts to Roth IRAs when current tax rates are lower than expected.
+Paying the conversion tax at lower rates will reduce taxes and hedge against future tax rate increases as withdrawals from Roth IRAs come out tax-free.

-When it comes to retirement planning, focus on the things you can control.
+Regarding retirement planning, focus on the things you can control.
 One of which is where you save for retirement.
-Being informed about the tax nature of various saving account types and your current tax rate can help you make smart decisions, resulting in more of your money in your pocket to save for or spend in retirement.
+Being informed about the tax nature of various saving account types and your current tax rate can help you make smart decisions, resulting in more money in your pocket to save for or spend in retirement.